-FLUE POLICY 1.10-g: In order to promote open space and protect rural and agrarian character, the Town's land development regulations shall-will-base density and intensity calculations on net acreage as defined in section "II.A Definitions" of this Plan, except within land use plan categories where both a net and gross residential density is specifically provided by the Broward County Land Use Plan.
+FLUE POLICY 1.10-g: In order to promote open space and protect rural and agrarian character, the Town will base density and intensity calculations on net acreage as defined in section "II.A Definitions" of this Plan.
 Additionally, the counting of water bodies that are not wholly contained within a single lot toward minimum required net lot area for a dwelling is strongly discouraged.
 In no event shall a water body be counted toward minimum required lot area for a dwelling if the water body traverses more than two lots in a single development / subdivision.